 Obtain a Grade Point Average of 3.0 in your major field

-- Take 6 graduate level lecture courses and receive grades of "B" or better in each of them
+- Take 6 credit units of graduate level courses and receive grades of "B" or better in each of them.
+Courses must be pre-approved by an Undergraduate Chair in Chemistry or Biochemistry.

 - Take two c.u.'s of Chem 999 with your Research Advisor and receive grades of "B" or better